Erikson currently offers four graduate-level infant studies courses online.

 |Grade Basis||Pass/Fail||Letter Grade|

 |Cost||$1,650 for 3 credit hours||$3,000 for 3 credit hours|

 Yes, courses I390, I391, and I392 may be taken for professional development credit and have been approved by Provider Connections for the four core knowledge content areas required for credentialing for Illinois Early Intervention Providers, Part C EI services

 All courses are offered at the graduate level.
-For this reason, you must have a bachelor’s degree to participate.
+For this reason, you must have a bachelor’s degree to enroll.

 Online courses are subject to the same academic policies as our on-campus offerings, including drop-add deadlines.
 Dropping a course after the first week of an academic term is considered a withdrawal and has financial and grading ramifications.
 No refunds will be offered to enrollees who withdraw from the online course after the deadline.

 Those taking online courses on a pass/fail basis must apply using the same application form.
-We must receive all of your application materials, including transcript and application fee, no later than two weeks before the beginning of the term in which the course is being offered.
+We must receive all of your application materials, including transcript, no later than two weeks before the beginning of the term in which the course is being offered.